Atlas Obscura: Explorer’s Guide to Hidden Treasures

 Of course, all of the sights depicted in the printed Atlas can easily be perused on the web site, but there’s something a bit overwhelming about thousands of entries, even though the electronic version is itself highly curated.
 And let’s be honest: there’s a certain appeal to hard copy that explains why countless enthusiasts continue to scorn e-books and digital readers in favor of the pulped page, despite the negative impact that paper production has on the environment.
 And Atlas Obscura is exactly the kind of coffee table book that solidifies (no pun intended) one’s identity as an explorer instead of a mere tourist.
 That’s what drew us to this talk, and it’s what beckons us to visit more of the sights—make that experiences—that Thuras and Morton presented.

-Andrew Andrews attended Atlas Obscura: Explorer’s Guide to Hidden Treasures at Mid-Manhattan Library in New York on Monday, April 17, 2017 @ 6:30pm to write this review.
+Andrew Andrews attended Atlas Obscura: Explorer’s Guide to Hidden Treasures at Mid-Manhattan Library in Manhattan on Monday, April 17, 2017 @ 6:30pm to write this review.

 Read It Now!